kcm2/ab/references/angelbeatshd.rst

 -----------

 * **The next day**, Hisako is going through the corridors and runs into Iwasawa.
-* Iwasawa says that she is going to the libiary, because Araki wants to.
-Hisako storms away, jelous.
+* Iwasawa says that she is going to the library, because Araki wants to.
+Hisako storms away, jealous.
-* Iwasawa finds Araki in the libiary, talking about what books they like.
+* Iwasawa finds Araki in the library, talking about what books they like.
 Araki gives Iwasawa a book on music theory.
-* Iwasawa gets dizy and passes out.
+* Iwasawa gets dizzy and passes out.
 She wakes up Araki's lap somewhere outside.
-* Iwasawa feels ashamed because she doesn't understand the basic parts of music theroy.
+* Iwasawa feels ashamed because she doesn't understand the basic parts of music theory.
 Araki reassures her and says she should stick to her own style.
 * In the classroom building, Ooyama and Fujimaki say that they have finished putting up all the posters.
 * Kanade comes from behind them and takes it down, saying they need permission from the student council first.
 * **Jump to** the principal's office with Yuri not surprised.
-Yuri goes to the student council's office to neogtiate.
+Yuri goes to the student council's office to negotiate.
 * Yuri says that Kanade is cool (relaxed) and the vice-president looks reliable and should approve it.
 * Yuri goes into the student council office and Naoi says they won't get permission with their behaviour.
 He introduces himself as the newly elected vice-president.
 * Yuri shoves him out of the way saying he was asking the president (Kanade).
 She declines them because they have been breaking the school rules.
-* Yuri appologies saying they won't do it again.
+* Yuri apologies saying they won't do it again.
 Kanade accepts this but Naoi interjects saying that since he's became vice president, they've been skipping classes and disrupting others [#wis-33]_.
 * Kanade then repeats him and says she won't accept it that easily.
-Naoi adds that the council won't ever accept propsals from the SSS, and kicks them out of the office [#wis-34]_.
+Naoi adds that the council won't ever accept proposals from the SSS, and kicks them out of the office [#wis-34]_.
 * Speaking to Hinata, Yuri says that they need to prepare again, and think of other ways to plan the concert.

 Chapter 66
 -----------

 * Emlia catches up to Hisako at the entrance to the classroom building, saying she has discussed some matters with the members of her band, Lost Paradise.
-She says that they would like to peform at the graduation ceremony.
+She says that they would like to perform at the graduation ceremony.
-* Hisako says that her band has already orgnised a concert.
+* Hisako says that her band has already organised a concert.
 * Emlia invites her to join, Hisako says she needs to think about it.
 * Hisako catches up to Iwasawa asking what she and Araki are doing.
 Iwasawa replies that they were going to look at the flowers again.
 * Hisako is unhappy, saying that they haven't been practising.
-Iwasawa says "then lets go practice" and Hisako is taken aback from this and agrees.
+Iwasawa says "then let’s go practice" and Hisako is taken aback from this and agrees.
 Iwasawa goes to get Araki and will meet Hisako in the band room.
 * Iwasawa and Araki enter, with Araki on her arm, late.
-* Araki kisses Iwasawa's cheek to get a bit of rice, Hisako is infurated.
+* Araki kisses Iwasawa's cheek to get a bit of rice, Hisako is infuriated.
 They practice.
 * Hisako is distracted, and they take a break from practising.
 * In the cafeteria, Hisako is having some rice and curry.
-She is distracted and jelous.
+She is distracted and jealous.
-* Emlia comes up to her and explains that she's feeling jelous.
+* Emlia comes up to her and explains that she's feeling jealous.
 * Hisako is taken aback, shocked at Emlia implying that she's in love with Iwasawa.
 Hisako, being angry gets up and leaves.
 Emlia says to come by their club room for a bit.
 * Hisako does and they jam for a bit.
-Emlia asks if Hisako will joining their band for the graduation.
+Emlia asks if Hisako will be joining their band for the graduation.
 * Hisako says she's still thinking about it, and to herself says she was almost tricked into agreeing.
 She thinks to herself and ends up staring into space.
 * Emlia invites Hisako up to the roof, and they go.
 Emlia asks Hisako to join again.
-Emlia explains that she really wants the achievement of peforming next to them but can break up after but still remain friends.
+Emlia explains that she really wants the achievement of performing next to them but can break up after but still remain friends.
-* Hisako agrees to peform the ceremony with her.
+* Hisako agrees to perform the ceremony with her.

 Chapter 67
 -----------